 The second day of the trip started on a beautiful sunny day.
 Everyone was talking about how cold it was from a cold front and it was still shorts weather for me.
-I woke up at 7 and went downstairs for coffee in the lobby and a Guava Cheese Danish that was to die for.
-I returned to my room and watched the best of Sunday morning TV.
-It was one of the cooking shows where I learned that the Agave syrup I like in my tea at David’s Tea is the same plant that is used to make Tequila.
+Woke up at 7 and went downstairs for coffee in the lobby and a Guava Cheese Danish that was to die for.
+Returned to my room and watched the best of Sunday morning TV.
+It was one of the cooking shows where I learned that the Agave syrup, I like in my tea at David’s Tea is the same plant that is used to make Tequila.

 Then I boarded the ship, after my first encounter with the NCL “Washy Washy” team.
 I was hungry and the rooms were not ready yet so I went to the buffet and sampled a bit of as much as possible.
 I sat on the side watching Miami Beach and had a great view while joining another couple for lunch.